ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/local-plugins-customization.md

 **Route prefix**

-Each route of a plugin is prefixed by the name of the plugin (eg: `/my-plugin/my-plugin-route`).
-Using the `prefix` key you can change this option to something custom.
+Each route of a plugin is prefixed by the name of the plugin (eg: `/my-plugin/my-plugin-route`). 使用 `prefix` key you can change this option to something custom.
 You can disable the prefix, by setting the `config.prefix` key to an empty string.

 ```json
 {